outscale/butterfly/README.md

 Butterfly is a daemon you can control over a network API.

-It's packaged with a client mainly allowing you to add/remove/list network interfaces and security groups.
+It's packaged with a client mainly allowing you to add/remove/list virtual network interfaces and security groups.

 You can of course directly code your calls to Butterfly's API.
 API message transport is based on [ZeroMQ](http://zeromq.org/) and message